MicrosoftDocs/SupportArticles-docs/support/sql/tools/troubleshoot-database-mail-issues.md

   - Failure to contact the SMTP server.
   - Failure to authenticate with the SMTP server.
   - SMTP server refuses the email message.
-- Exceptions in *DatabaseMail.exe*
+- Exceptions in *DatabaseMail.exe*.

-If there are no problems with Database Mail external executable, then you can go to the sysmail system views.
-To search for errors related to specific emails, look up the `mailitem_id` of the failed email in the `sysmail_faileditems` view, and then search the for messages related to `mailitem_id` in `sysmail_event_log`.
-When an error is returned from `sp_send_dbmail`, the email is not submitted to the Database Mail system and the error is not displayed in `sysmail_event_log` view.
+If there are no problems with Database Mail external executable, go to the sysmail system views.
+To search for errors that're related to specific emails, look up the `mailitem_id` of the failed email in the `sysmail_faileditems` view, and then search for messages that're related to `mailitem_id` in `sysmail_event_log`.
+When an error is returned from `sp_send_dbmail`, the email is not submitted to the Database Mail system and the error is not displayed in the `sysmail_event_log` view.

 ## Step 2: Check sysmail_unsentitems, sysmail_sentitems, sysmail_faileditems views